What Is a Betting Exchange?

 Betdaq: Betdaq say that new customers who place a £10 qualifying bet on the Exchange at odds of 2.0 or greater get £10 free bet valid for 7 days.
 (Promo Code: BDQ10)

-Matchbook: At Matchbook you can place your first bet at odds of 1.8 or more and if it loses the Welcome bonus is getting the stake refunded as a single Free bet.
-(Bonus code: MATCHBOOK30)
+Matchbook: At Matchbook you can place your first £20 bet at odds of 1.8 or more and if it loses the Welcome bonus is getting the stake refunded as a single Free bet as well as 20 Free spins in the Casino.
+(Bonus code: MB30)

 The top betting sites are…